Find missing tests

 Worried about too many comments?
 You won't receive more than one comment per method, because Undercover understands code structure and only works with the current diff.

-No untested changes in the diff?
-Merge away.
 Otherwise, it's up to you to configure whether a passing check is required to merge.
-If you decide to make it required, selected annotations can still be muted with SimpleCov's :nocov: comment syntax to go green and fix coverage later.
+If you decide to make it required, selected annotations can still be muted with SimpleCov's :nocov:

 Lists file names, class/method names and coverage information for a commit or pull request.
 Methods that cause the check to fail are flagged with a warning emoji (⚠️) - one or more line or branch appears in the PR diff and has to be fixed.
-All others provide a refactoring opportunity for you to improve the test coverage if it's low somewhere outside of the diff.

 Choose your setup